 Our instructors have passed a recognised Fleet Trainer Qualification, which enables them to assess and coach business vehicle users.

 Our Instructors are all Disclosure and Barring Service - DBS checked (this used to be known as the Criminal Records Bureau - CRB), and have no criminal convictions.
 Also, to be an ADI, the DSA must approve the individual as a "Fit and Proper" person to be in a position of responsibility.
 This is an additional safeguard to prevent people from working as an ADI, who may not have criminal convictions, but could be otherwise unsuitable.

 As each person is different, and learns at a different pace, it is not possible to say exactly how long it will take, and therefore be able to give an exact cost.
 An instructor will have an approximate idea of how long an individual learner might take, after a few lessons.
-At The DriveAll Driver Training Co. we want you to pass as soon as possible, so you will not be paying for lessons longer than you have to.
+At The DriveAll Driver Training Co. we want you to pass as soon as possible, but have a responsibility to make you a safe driver too.
+Be assured that you will not be paying for lessons longer than you have to.

 Any person wishing to supervise a learner driver must be over the age of 21 and must have held (and still hold) a full licence, in the relevant vehicle category, for three years.
 A supervising driver should NOT normally seek to teach the learner new skills, as that is the job of the qualified instructor.
 Things may be done differently since the supervisor learned to drive!
 The supervising driver’s aim should be to keep the learner, other road-users and the vehicle safe, and guide the learner where required.